Chartist Tower

-Chartist Tower is a 53.3 metre tall high rise building in west Newport, Wales.
+Chartist Tower is a 53.3 metre (175 ft) tall high rise building in west Newport, Wales.
 It was built in 1966, and is the tallest building in the city.
 It is now home to Mercure Newport Hotel by Accor.

 Background

 A 250-year long lease was acquired in 2017 by Cardiff-based developers Garrison Barclay Estates (GBE) for £6.5m, and the building is now undergoing a £12m redevelopment.
 It has received investment from the Welsh Government of loans up to £2 million.

 The building is located on Upper Dock Street.
 The building is accessible from both sides, at its front via the newly built Friars Walk shopping centre as well as at the rear via the historic retail hub in the city, Commercial Street.

 The building is expected to re-open following refurbishment by Summer 2019.

 Etymology

 The building is a tribute to the participants of the 1839 Newport Rising, a key moment in the Chartist political movement.
 The Newport uprising was a key turning point in the campaign for universal suffrage.

 Developers GBE have indicated the building will continue to pay tribute to the 1839 events, with features in the redevelopment referencing the movement and its significance to the city.